urbanadventurer/Android-PIN-Bruteforce/README.md

 - A RubberDucky and Darren Kitchen's Hak5 brute-force script
 - Write a script for a USB Teensy
 - Buy expensive forensic hardware
-- Or you can use this with your NetHunter phone!
+- Or you can use Android-PIN-Bruteforce with your NetHunter phone!

 Attempts to use an otherwise awesome project Duck Hunter, to emulate a RubberDucky payload for Android PIN cracking did not work.
 It crashed the phone probably because of the payload length.